 You do not want them after each task.
 Reevaluating at every corner will simply take too much time.
 This can lower productivity and can even render the milestones ineffective.
 Instead, you will want to spread your milestones out during the project and make them less frequent.

-The rule of the thumb says that you should divide your project into different “phases”.
+The rule of thumb says that you should divide your project into different “phases”.
 These are bigger parts that collect similar tasks – like planning, gathering resources, project execution, and so on.
 Then, you will want to set up a milestone at the end of each phase.
 This is how you will get the best insight into the whole process.

 Similarly, think about your milestones’ timing